rfabbri/vxl-1/vxd/contrib/brld/bmvgd/bmcsd/README.md

 Deletion is only applied if only one curve is selected (to prevent accidental deletion);
 There is no "undo" action yet, be careful.

+## Computing the 3D Curve Sketch and Drawing

+- After edges and contours have been computed, we can run the multiview curve sketch (mw/cmd/mcs) or the enhanced multiview curve sketch (mw/cmd/mcd).
+The remaining of the pipeline is in Matlab

+-

 ## Visualizing the 3D Curve Sketch

+- Before compiling GUI code, which might be some work, you can use the command mca to print out in text format the number of curves in the reconstruction file
+- Compile sgui in mw/app
+- Put mw/scripts/ in your path
+- You can now view all images and all edgemaps with typing sg * in the datset folder
+- I used Matlab to look into the reconstructed curves, while anil uses Meshlab (I don't have access to his viewer).
+Also, some outlier curves might be floating so if you don't tune the parameters of the edge detector, linker and mcs matcher, then you might have a hard time seeing the recontruction because the outlier is so far away.
+You might want to zoom in greatly to see the actual object if your recontruction is "dirty".

 ## Multiview curve sketch attributes (`mca`)